k-gun/arrays/README.md

 $array->sum(); //=> 10

 // this will throw a xo\exception\MethodException
-// cos' append() does not take string value
+// 'cos append() does not take string value
 $array->append('4');
 ```